hishab-nlp/BnTTS/README.md

 # Titu-Text to Speech(TTS)

-Titu TTS (Text-to-Speech) is commercial initiative by Hishab, designed to enhance text-to-speech synthesis, particularly for the Bangla language.
+Titu TTS (Text-to-Speech) is an open-source initiative by Hishab, designed to enhance text-to-speech synthesis, particularly for the Bangla language.
 This project is a key component of the broader TituLM effort, which focuses on pushing the frontiers of text-to-speech technology for product innovation.

 At Hishab, we are committed to refining text-to-speech technologies through a robust pipeline of pretraining and fine-tuning models on various TTS tasks.
 While Titu TTS primarily targets the Bangla language, its adaptable technology framework allows for potential extensions to other languages in the future.